thisismetis/ruby-style-guide/README.md

   end
   ```

-* Avoid comma after the last parameter in a method call, especially when the
+* Add a comma after every parameter in a multi-line method call.
+It makes
-  parameters are not on separate lines.
+  it easier to move parameters around without adding/removing commas.

   ```Ruby
   # bad - easier to move/add/remove parameters, but still not preferred